PedroHenriquee777/FazendoArte/README.md

 ## 📄 License

-This project is for educational purposes only and licensed under the [MIT License].
+This project was developed solely for educational, academic, and technical purposes, with no intention of commercial use or sale